RL4M/IRENE/README.md

 <img src="logo.png" width="200" height="200" align=right />

-# A transformer-based representation-learning model with unified processing of multimodal input for clinical diagnostics.
-Nat.
+# Code for IRENE, Nat.
 Biomed.
 Eng (2023)

-This repository provides the code for IRENE, which was published on Nature BME (2023).
+This repository provides the code for [IRENE: A transformer-based representation-learning model with unified processing of multimodal input for clinical diagnostics](https://www.nature.com/articles/s41551-023-01045-x), which was published on Nature BME (2023).
 Based on the code, you can easily train your own IRENE by configuring your own dataset and modifying the training details (such as optimizer, learning rate, etc).

 ## Overview
 As illustrated by the right figure [1], IRENE a new Transformer-based multi-modal medical diagnosis and prognosis paradigm.
 Different from the current deep learning powered diagnosis systems that mostly lean upon a non-unified way to fuse information from multiple sources, IRENE has the ability to learn holistic multi-modal representations progressively by treating input data in different modalities in a uniform way as sequences of tokens, simultaneously incorporating entire medical knowledge graph information.